nova-framework/docs/preface/overview-and-change-log.md

 There is a new namespace `App\Middleware`

 ### Filters
-Filters.phphas been removed in `app` and `app/modules` in favor of middleware
+Filters.php has been removed in `app` in favor of middleware

 ### Config
 New options on `app/Config/App.php`